iterative/dvc.org/static/docs/commands-reference/checkout.md

-What happened is that DVC went through the sole existing DVC-file and adjusted the current set of files to match the `outs` of that stage. `dvc fetch` runs once to download missing data from the remote storage to the <abbr>cache directory</abbr>.
+What happened is that DVC went through the sole existing DVC-file and adjusted the current set of files to match the `outs` of that stage. `dvc fetch` runs once to download missing data from the remote storage to the <abbr>cache</abbr>.
 Alternatively, we could have just run `dvc pull` in this case to automatically do `dvc fetch` + `dvc checkout`.

 ## Automating `dvc checkout`